LdDl/go-darknet/README.md

 go-darknet follows [Darknet]'s [license].

 ## Requirements

+For proper codebase please use my fork of [darknet](https://github.com/LdDl/darknet) There are instructions for defining GPU/CPU + function for loading image from memory.

 In order to use go-darknet, `libdarknet.so` should be available in one of the following locations: